getodk/docs/index.rst

 Welcome to Open Data Kit's documentation!
 =========================================

 :dfn:`Open Data Kit` (ODK) is a suite of open source applications that help organizations engaged in enumerator-mediated data collection.
-ODK tools assist with the collection and management of survey data using mobile forms.
+ODK tools assist with the collection and management of survey data using digital forms.
 These include the primary ODK applications:

 - **ODK Collect**, an Android mobile app that replaces paper-based forms.
 - **ODK Aggregate**, a server-side data storage and analysis tool.